bbolli/tumblr-utils/tumblr_backup.md

 re-uploaded/edited, the old image is kept in the backup, but no post links to it.
 The format of the image file names can be selected with the `-I` option.

+The download of images can be disabled with option `-k`.
+In this case, the image URLs will point to the original location.

 With option `-e`, IPTC keyword tags can be added to image files.
 There are three possibilities: